i-e-b/SimpleCompress/README.md

 This is specifically pure .Net so it can be included in .msi installers.

+**Important** This tool does not keep track of file permissions, flags, creation dates or any other meta-data.

 ### To do

  * handle long file names